 The DEA platform

-The Open Data Cube project, developed and supported by , aims to better manage the rapidly increasing volume of earth observation data, and enable exploitation and analysis of available satellite data.
+The Open Data Cube project, developed and supported by six institutional , aims to better manage the rapidly increasing volume of earth observation data, and enable exploitation and analysis of available satellite data.

 ODC is essentially made up of three things: